Pure-jump semimartingales: Introduction

 Consider now the $\R$--valued stochastic process $X$ defined by the following properties:

-This process is a well-defined semimartingale, in fact a uniformly integrable martingale, on the whole time line $[0,\infty)$.
-Moreover, for every $n\in\N$ the stopped process $X^{2-\sfrac{1}{n}}$ is in $\V^d$ so $X$ is a limit of elements in $\V^d$ in this case.
-Yet $X$ itself is not equal to the sum of its jumps in the conventional sense because the jumps of $X$ are not absolutely summable.
+This process is a well-defined semimartingale, in fact a square-integrable martingale, on the whole time line $[0,\infty]$.
+Yet $X$ is not equal to the sum of its jumps in the conventional sense because the jumps of $X$ are not absolutely summable.
 In particular, the standard integral $x*\mu^X$ diverges.
-Furthermore, if we denote the predictable compensator of $\mu^X$ by $\nu^X$, the integral $x*\nu^X$ also diverges even though the drift of $X$ (the predictable part in its Doob-Meyer decomposition) is zero.
+Furthermore, the integral $x*\nu^X$ also diverges even though the predictable compensator (drift) of $X$ exists and is equal to zero.

+The seminal work of Kallsen~\cite{kallsen.04} offers two important clues how to perform symbolic drift calculation for the process in \eqref{eq:Ex}.
+The first key idea, \cite[Definition~4.1]{kallsen.04}, is to consider each jump time separately and ask only that the expectation $\E[|\Delta X_{\tau_n}|]$ is finite (for each $n\in\N$).
+One may then be able to legitimately sum up the individual contributions $\E[\Delta X_{\tau_n}]$ over $n\in\N$ even if the sum of $\E[|\Delta X_{\tau_n}|]$ does not converge, which is precisely the case for \eqref{eq:Ex}.
+The second key idea, \cite[Lemma~4.1]{kallsen.04}, is non-trivial mathematically: it identifies the natural procedure above with the sigma-localization of the absolutely convergent integral $x*\nu^X$ to obtain a better integral that we shall denote $x\star\nu^X$.
+It is important to add that Kallsen \cite{kallsen.04} makes everything work in a general continuous-time setting that goes well beyond \eqref{eq:Ex}.

-In this paper we propose to view the process $X$ in two novel, complementary ways, both of which involve an approximation by elements in $\V^d$.
-The first approach regards $X$ as an element of $\V^d_\sigma$, i.e., as a process that belongs sigma-locally to $\V^d$.
-This leads to the convenient formula $X = X_0 + x\star\mu^X$, where $\star$ is the sigma-localized version of the standard jump measure integral~$*$.
-The new integral, unlike $*$, will be associative so that $\zeta \cdot (\psi \star \mu^X) = (\zeta \psi) \star \mu^X$ for predictable processes $\zeta$ if the left-hand side is well defined.
-Furthermore, the drift of $X$, provided it exists, will be given by $x\star \nu^X$, also defined by sigma localization.
-Section~\ref{S:3} collects the precise statements and proofs concerning the new integrals and their connections to $\V^d_\sigma$.
+Acting on these clues, we propose to view the process \eqref{eq:Ex} in two novel, complementary ways, both of which involve an approximation by elements in $\V^{\d}$.
+The first approach regards $X$ in \eqref{eq:Ex} as an element of $\V^{\d}_\sigma$, i.e., as a process that belongs sigma-locally to $\V^{\d}$.
+Proposition~\ref{P:190729.2} shows that each $X\in\V^{\d}_\sigma$ satisfies the convenient formula

+where $\star$ is the sigma-localized version of the standard jump measure integral~$*$.
+Furthermore, the drift of $X$, provided it exists, is given by $x\star \nu^X$ (Corollary~\ref{C:drift}).